-Insert this text before the line \section{Indices, references, and citations} into your $\mathbb{M}{E}X$ file.
-Save the file, execute latex small twice in a terminal window, and see how the description environment is typeset.
+Insert this text before the line \section{Indices, references, and citations} into your MEX file.
+Save the file, build the PDF file again, and see how the description environment is typeset.

 9. The quote environment is used to typeset quotations, for example: